NaokiTOMITA1221/RINAMI_PROTEIN_SCIENCE/README.md

     - GPU: NVIDIA GeForce RTX 3080 (10GB)

-Because of the data-size limitation, we put the all data used for model training and testing on the Zenodo strage: https://zenodo.org/records/18171296?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjBlNDU2Y2IzLWYzZGMtNGFhMy04ODk4LTZjYjVhODJkMDhjMCIsImRhdGEiOnt9LCJyYW5kb20iOiJkZGU2ZGMzMDU3ZjJhMGNhNzRjMWNlMjMxOGI3NWMyZCJ9.0PeEYd5-3wrL2Tvy74iufNJivvQt0wXq6XDvkR4Ne17KFRIuuxmLCyZkRRftI5DFbLWXWMRl35-6Rrmay89iGw
+Because of the data-size limitation, we put the all data used for model training and testing on the Zenodo strage: (Strage URL)

 # Building an execution environment